tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/azureml/index.md

 ---
-title: Azure Machine Learning REST API
+title: Azure Machine Learning REST APIs
-description: The Machine Learning REST API allows you to develop clients that use REST calls to work with the service.
-This API is complimentary to Azure ML Python SDK and provides flexibility in automating your machine learning activities such as submitting an experiment and monitoring the test results.
+description: The Machine Learning REST APIs allow you to develop clients that use REST calls to work with the service.
+These APIs are complimentary to Azure ML Python SDK and provide flexibility in automating your machine learning activities such as submitting an experiment and monitoring the test results.
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core